Age structure alters optimal hospital allocation for reducing tuberculosis fatalities in South Korea: Usage Notes

-Using upscaled TB data in Eq.~(\ref{eq:ndst}), we aim to minimize the total number of TB-related deaths by reallocating hospitals across districts while accounting for age-specific effects.
-To this end, we reformulate the objective function in Eq.~(\ref{eq:energy_previous}) by decomposing total fatalities into age-group components.
-Specifically, the original fatality rate $\phi_s$ is extended to $\phi_{s,t}\equiv D_{s,t}/N_{s,t}$, representing the fatality rate for age group $t$ in district $s$.
+Using age-resolved district-level TB data in Eq.~(\ref{eq:ndst}), it is possible to minimize the total number of TB-related deaths by reallocating hospitals across districts while accounting for age-specific effects.
+Reformulating the objective function in Eq.~(\ref{eq:energy_previous}) by decomposing total fatalities into age-group components, the original fatality rate $\phi_s$ is extended to $\phi_{s,t}\equiv D_{s,t}/N_{s,t}$, representing the fatality rate for age group $t$ in district $s$.
 As stated in Eq.~(\ref{eq:energy_previous}), the fatality rate was modeled as $\phi_s(\eta_s) = \exp(-\eta_s / \tilde{\eta}_s)$, where $\eta_s$ denotes the areal density of hospitals and $\tilde{\eta}_s$ represents a district-specific characteristic density.
-In our age-disaggregated formulation, individuals in district $s$ access a shared set of $H_s$ hospitals regardless of age, implying that the hospital density remains $\eta_{s,t} = \eta_s$.
+In the age-disaggregated formulation, individuals in district $s$ access a shared set of $H_s$ hospitals regardless of age, implying that the hospital density remains $\eta_{s,t} = \eta_s$.
 However, hospital accessibility may vary across age groups (e.g., due to differences in mobility and activity), resulting in an age-dependent characteristic density $\tilde{\eta}_{s,t}$.
 Accordingly, the age-specific fatality rate is modeled as

 with the characteristic density empirically estimated as

 using the observed values of $N_{s,t}$, $D_{s,t}$, and $H_s$ summarized in Table~\ref{tab:data_info}.
 This formulation implies that $\tilde{\eta}_{s,t}$ is directly proportional to the hospital density and inversely related to the observed fatality rate.
 For elderly age groups in districts with insufficient hospital infrastructure, $\tilde{\eta}_{s,t}$ tends to be high, implying that more hospitals are required to reduce fatality rates.
 Consequently, a comparable reduction in $\phi_{s,t}$ requires a larger increase in hospital density than in districts with better infrastructure and access.